-Applicants are welcome to discuss their proposal with a planning officer by telephoning 0344 800 8020 for an appointment.
+Applicants are welcome to discuss their proposal with a planning officer by using our pre-application advice service

 This can avoid wasted time and money and can speed up the process of determining any subsequent application in the long run.
 Such enquiries can be dealt with on a confidential basis.

 Pre-application discussions are without prejudice to the consideration of a formal planning application which, by its nature, is detailed and wide-ranging.

 Every planning application needs a site location plan and block plan showing the location and boundaries of the site you are planning to work on.